- 1 cup or 250g plain flour

 Place a spoonful of mixture in the centre of a wrapper, don’t overfill or it will be hard to roll.
 Brush the edges of the wrapper with a little water and fold it over lightly pushing the edges together to seal.
 Draw up the dumpling so it is standing up and pinch the two ends together by pleating them (see pic).
 Don’t be too concerned if your first one doesn’t look perfect as long as the seams are sealed it will still taste good.
 Continue until the wrappers or filling run out.

-Put a little vegetable, ground nut or sunflower oil in your wok or large frying pan (note: you’ll need a lid) and heat for a minute on a high.
+Put a little vegetable, ground nut or sunflower oil in your wok or large frying pan (note: you’ll need a pan with a lid) and heat for a minute on a high.
 Add the gyoza, they may fizz a bit, and flash fry until the underside of the dumplings starts to brown.
 Then add enough water so that the dumplings are half submerged and cover with the lid.
 Allow the gyoza to steam until the water has evaporated, remove the lid and continue to cook for a few minutes until the underside is crispy but not burnt (keep an eye on them).
-Remove from the wok and serve with a small bowl of light soy sauce and some sweet chilli jam.
-Use chopsticks if you dare.
+Remove from the wok with a slotted spoon and serve with a small bowl of light soy sauce and some sweet chilli jam.
+The optional use of chopsticks adds style and authenticity.